-By Tom C. Vincent II December 5, 2023
+By Tom C. Vincent II August 26, 2023

 On September 29, 2022, the Financial Crimes Enforcement Network ("FinCEN"), a bureau of the U.S. Treasury, released final rules (the "Final Rules") implementing Section 6403 of the Corporate Transparency Act ("CTA").
 The CTA was enacted to combat money laundering, terrorist financing, corruption, tax fraud, and other illicit activity.
 The Final Rules require a "Reporting Company," its "Beneficial Owners," and its "Company Applicant" (terms defined in the CTA and described below) to report specified beneficial ownership information ("BOI") to FinCEN.
-Any Reporting Company formed/registered on or after January 1, 2024 but before January 1, 2025 will have 90 days to submit its initial report.
-Any Reporting Company in existence before January 1, 2024 will have until January 1, 2025 to submit its initial report.
-Given the importance FinCEN has placed on this reporting, there are a number of specific requirements individuals and companies must be aware of:
+Any Reporting Company formed on or after January 1, 2024 will have 30 days to submit its initial report.
+A Reporting Company in existence before January 1, 2024 will have until January 1, 2025 to submit its initial report.
+Given the CTA's application to various tribal entities and citizens, and the importance of reporting, there are a number of specific requirements tribal nations must be aware of: